stylify/web/content/docs/stylify/compiler.md

 ### customSelectors
 Custom selectors allows you to write CSS selectors for elements.
 When configuring pseudo class for direct element, you can use the pseudo class directly.
-When the selector is not direct, then the pseudo class should be on the selector and not in the Stylify selector.
+When the selector is not direct, then the pseudo class should be on the selector and not in the Stylify CSS selector.
 Checkout the examples.

 Custom selectors can be also defined directly in files using [content options](#contentoptionsprocessors).